 SOME BUILDINGS PROVIDE SHELTER – OTHERS TRANSFORM AND DEFINE THE ORGANIZATIONS THAT INHABIT THEM.

-The School of Informatics and Computing has emerged as a leader in Indiana for computing and information technology education, research, and economic development.
-SoIC’s graduates are the human capital essential in today’s tech-driven society, and the School’s success has led to explosive growth during the past five years.
+The School of Informatics, Computing, and Engineering has emerged as a leader in Indiana for computing and information technology education, research, and economic development.
+SICE’s graduates are the human capital essential in today’s tech-driven society, and the School’s success has led to explosive growth during the past five years.
 This growth has put extreme pressure on the School’s facilities, with both teaching and research space stretched beyond their limits.

 The School seeks to provide a cohesive culture that enables the full integration of its curricular and research program across computer science, informatics, and information and library science, and emphasizes a culture of innovation and entrepreneurship.
 It also creates space for our newest department, intelligent systems engineering.
 This cohesion will be made possible with Luddy Hall.
 The building will unify our students and faculty, who are now spread across several buildings around campus.